love-in-traffic/love-in-traffic.github.io/index.md

 Loughborough University, Loughborough, United Kingdom.

-Debargha Dey is a postdoctoral researcher at Cornell Tech, with a research focus on human-automation interaction.
-He received his PhD in Industrial Design from TU Eindhoven and has 8+ years of experience in the domain of human factors for automated driving and traffic behavior.
+Chen Peng is a Lecturer (Assistant Professor) at Loughborough University, UK.
+Her research focuses on human factors in future mobility.
+She received her PhD from University of Leeds, UK, as a Marie Sklodowska-Curie Fellow.

 ## Pavlo Bazilinskyy